run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 There are two alternatives for installing NVIDIA prerequisites:

 1. (Recommended) Use the _NVIDIA GPU Operator on Kubernetes_.
 To install the NVIDIA GPU Operator use the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html){target=blank}.
-Follow the _Helm_ based Installation.
 2. Install the _NVIDIA CUDA Toolkit_ and _NVIDIA Docker_ on __each node with GPUs__.
 See [NVIDIA Drivers installation](nvidia.md) for details.

 !!!
 Important
-    The options are mutually exclusive.
+    * The options are mutually exclusive.
 If the NVIDIA CUDA toolkit is installed, you will not be able to install the NVIDIA GPU Operator.

-NVIDIA GPU Operator does not currently work with DGX.
+    * NVIDIA GPU Operator does not currently work with DGX.
 If you are using [DGX OS](https://docs.nvidia.com/dgx/index.html){target=_blank} then NVIDIA prerequisites are already installed and you may skip to the next step.

 ### NVIDIA Device Plugin